Tax planner

 Move into Seedli when the comparison looks promising

-Save the baseline and keep testing salary, bonus, pension, and threshold changes against the same setup inside the full tax planner.
+Save the result and keep testing salary, bonus, pension, and threshold changes inside the full tax planner.

 Common questions